abrifuh6/k8s-home-lab/README.md

 POD_CIDR="192.168.2.0/24"
 ```

-### If you want to use the Public IP of the master node:
+### If you want to use the Public IP of the master node

 Set the following environment variables.
 The `IPADDR` variable will be automatically set to the server’s public IP using `ifconfig.me` curl call.
 You can also replace it with a public IP address.